1-877-443-0101

 This coverage will be automatically extended:

-a. for 72 hours in the event a delayed common carrier prevents you from returning to your country of permanent residence;
+a. for up to 72 hours, in the event of a delay of the common carrier (airline, train, bus, vehicle, or ferry), during the period of coverage, that prevents you from returning to your country of permanent residence;

 b. for 5 days, if you are medically unfit to travel due to a covered sickness or injury on or before the coverage expiry date.

-c. for the period of hospital confinement plus 72 hours after release for you to travel home, if you are hospitalized at the end of period of coverage.
+c. for the period of hospital confinement plus 72 hours after release to travel home, if you are hospitalized at the end of period of coverage, as a result of a covered sickness or injury.

 Refunds